-The Human Dignity Workshop is a learning experience that includes interactive activities, large group discussions led by a facilitator, small group activities, private reflection and one-on-one conversations among participants.
-The workshop will be a conversation about friendship, the concept of dignity, how we treat ourselves and others and a reminder of what it means to do good.
-This program is delivered in person.
+The Human Dignity Workshop is a two-hour interactive learning experience that includes interactive activities, large group discussions led by a facilitator, small group activities organized by the lead facilitator, private reflection, and one-on-one conversations among participants.
+The Workshop will be a conversation about sisterhood, how we treat ourselves and others, and reminder of what it means to "Do Good".